DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 ### Salaried trainees

-If you have a place on a teacher training course where you are paid a salary to work while you train, email us at IRP.ExpressInterest@education.gov.uk to let us know you are interested in applying for the IRP.
-You will be asked to fill in a form giving us your details and we’ll get in touch when IRP applications open for salaried trainees on 4 September 2023.
-If you are eligible, you’ll get the IRP around the end of your first term.
+Salaried trainees who have started their training courses can now [apply for the international relocation payment](https://get-a-teacher-relocation-payment.education.gov.uk/).
+Applications are open between 4 September 2023 and 31 October 2023.
+If you are eligible, you’ll receive the money by 31 January 2024.

+If you miss this deadline, to remain eligible for the IRP you must apply at the next opportunity after the start of your training course.
+Applications for salaried trainees will re-open between January 2024 and February 2024.

+You can express your interest in the IRP by emailing us at IRP.ExpressInterest@education.gov.uk.
+We will email you when applications open in 2024.

 ## Criteria for teachers